 Learn about the Key Factors To Consider when buying headphones and you will always get a great pair.
 It’s likely that those who are serious about audio quality recognize Audeze as a key player in the HiFi industry.
 Historically, Audeze has focused on full size high-end (and expensive) headphones, boasting top-notch planar magnetic drivers.
 But lately, it has been gradually expanding into more affordable and portable options.
 Not too long ago, we reviewed the company’s first on-ear headphone, the SINE, and were thoroughly impressed.
+Compare this to our Sony MDR Premium Headphones review to determine which over-ear headphones are right for you.

 But Audeze isn’t done in the over-ear field.
 It’s expanding its full planar magnetic technology to lower-costing and streamlined over-ear designs.
 The EL-8 series heads this effort, and we have the open-back variant to review for you guys today.
 Let’s find out if the right balance is hit in our Audeze EL-8 open-Back over-ear headphone review.